Danny-Winning/DummyDocs/resources/docs/installation.md

 php artisan serve
 ```

 By default, you can view the application at `127.0.0.1:8000`.
+To change the port, you can set `SERVER_PORT` in your `.env` file.

 On occasions, I have run into a `RuntimeException` with the issue
 `No application encryption key has been specified`.
-If this happens, `CTRL + C` to stop serving your application and run the command
+If this happens, `ctrl + c` to stop serving your application and run the command
 `php artisan key:generate` before serving the application again.